VipeCloud/vipecloud_api/README.md

 <a name="#authentication"></a>Authentication
 -------------
 Authorization is a Basic header of a base64 encoded concatenation of your VipeCloud user email and an active user API Key.
-API keys can be managed in the Setup section of VipeCloud.
+API keys are managed in the Setup section of your VipeCloud account.

 Sample PHP curl header to add to your POST
 ```php